jacobusgrobler/odin-rock-paper-scissor/README.md

 //we will have to put the count somewhere.
 //then we will have to accumulate the counter
 //we can only accumulate the counter with comparing the if operation results and attaching an action to that result

+SYNOPSYS
+CODE IS STILL BUGGY THE ISSUE IS THE LOOP THE INITIAL EXECUTION DOES NOT EXECUTE THE SCRIPT ENTIRELY.
+THE COUNTERS AS WELL SEEMS TO MISS FIRE SOME TIMES NOT UPDATING THE SCORE WITH THE IMMEDIATE AFTER THE LOOP IS RUN I'M SURE THIS IS FIXABLE BUT I'M TIRED NOW